wp-plugins/ik-facebook/readme.txt

 1. This is the Settings page.

 == Changelog ==

+= 1.5.2 =
+* Fix: fix order that Custom CSS is loaded to guarantee that the custom styles are used
+* Fix: remove inline styling from Like Button and place it in CSS file, instead.

 = 1.5.1 =
 * Fix: fix issue where the graph data didn't contain a properly formed link, leading to an Error message being output instead of the Like Button.